ollprogram/TwitchDiscordBridge/.github/ISSUE_TEMPLATE/question_or_help.md

 ### Context

-bring us the theme, the context etc.
+Bring us the theme, the context, etc.

 ### Question